Interdisciplinary Renewable and Environmental Collaborative REU Program

 This project will immerse students in the world of nanomaterials synthesis and allow them to develop a broad set of high-demand research skills.
 Specifically, students will: gain hands-on experience with carbon dot synthesis via pyrolysis; practice several advanced spectroscopy techniques (optical spectrophotometry, dynamic light scattering, and time-resolved photoluminescence); and raise environmental awareness via repurposing industrial waste products for practical applications.

 The project will enable involvement of two REU students working on the synthesis and characterization of (bio)degradable polymers from partially or wholly biobased monomers via catalytic approaches.
-These include polycarbonates, polyesters, poly(silyl ether)s, as well as their copolymers with multiple segments (e.g., polylactides-co-polyesters, polycarbonates-co-poly(silyl ether)s), as well as more advanced architectures such as hyperbranched polymers.
+These include polyesters, poly(silyl ether)s, poly(silyl ester)s, as well as their copolymers with multiple segments (e.g., polylactides-co-polyesters, polyesters-co-poly(silyl ether)s), as well as more advanced architectures such as hyperbranched polymers.
 Their chemical and thermo-mechanical properties will be characterized via various techniques including NMR spectroscopy, gel permeation chromatography, thermogravimetric analysis, and differential scanning calorimetry.

 New technologies are needed to address the energy transition from carbon-based fuels to carbon-free fuels such as hydrogen.
-In this project, students will evaluate the use of catalytic materials such as perovskites to convert biogas (e.g. landfill gas) to green hydrogen using a modified steam-iron process.
-The student selected on this project will: 1) Learn how to prepare perovskites using a wet chemistry technique known as the Pechini method, 2) Learn to evaluate and characterize the prepared material using techniques such as thermo-gravimetric analysis and X-ray diffraction spectroscopy, and 3) produce hydrogen from a synthetic biogas composition in a benchtop test reactor.
+In this project, students will evaluate the use of catalytic materials to convert hydrocarbon gases (biogas, propane, methane) to hydrogen and carbon black using catalytic processes.
+The student selected on this project will: 1) Learn how to prepare catalysts using various laboratory techniques, 2) Learn to evaluate and characterize the prepared material using techniques such as thermo-gravimetric analysis, differential scanning calorimetry and electron microscopy, and 3) produce hydrogen from a different hydrocarbon gas mixes in a benchtop test reactor.

 Mentors: Hou (Institute for Energy Studies), Ji (Chem Eng)